 Beyond a Definition: The Effects of Prominence

-The biggest takeaway from this update is that a business website’s overall ranking in organic search results also has a direct effect on the exposure of its Google My Business listing in search results.
+The biggest takeaway from this update is that a business website’s overall ranking in organic search results also has a direct effect on the exposure of its Google Business Profile in search results.
 Marketers of local brands, who have focused primarily on traditional SEO methods, rather than local SEO, may start to see their business’s local rankings go up.
 On the other hand, local brands that have neglected traditional SEO may find their visibility in local search results taking a significant hit.

 Google’s primary driver, to deliver relevant and quality search results, has not changed at all.
 And though this update to local ranking signals will have an effect on many local businesses, for the most part, it should be a positive one.
 The reasoning behind the changes lies in recognizing that some local venues are more prominent online than they are offline, and Google is trying to establish balance by taking this fact into account.